-The terms of reference of the Stakeholders' Relationship Committee is in line with the regulatory requirements mandated by the Act and Part D Para B of Schedule III of the Listing Regulations which shall inter-alia include:

-- resolving the grievances of the security holders of the listed entity including complaints related to transfer/ transmission of shares, non-receipt of annual report, non-receipt of declared dividends, issue of new/duplicate certificates, general meetings etc.; - 2. review of measures taken for effective exercise of voting rights by shareholders; - review of adherence to the service standards adopted by the listed entity in respect of various services being rendered by the Registrar & Share Transfer Agent; - 4. review of the various measures and initiatives taken by the listed entity for reducing the quantum of unclaimed dividends and ensuring timely receipt of dividend warrants/annual reports/statutory notices by the shareholders of the Company; - Any other function as is mandated by the Board from time to time.

-Composition and attend at the meeti held o the ye

-The names of the Directors who constitute the Stakeholders' Relationship Committee and their attendance at the and meetings held during the year are given below: attendance at the meetings held during Name Designation Category No. of meetings held during the tenure No. of meetings attended Jagadish Rao Kote Chairman Non-Executive Independent Director 4 3 the year Bahirji A. Ghorpade Member Executive Director / Managing Director 4 4 G. P. Kundargi Member Non-Executive Independent Director 4 4 Latha Pillai Member Non-Executive Independent Director 4 4 H. L. Shah Member Non-Executive Director 4 4 The Chairman of the Stakeholders' Relationship Committee is an Independent Director.
-Meetings d 9 February 202 mittee met four times during 22.
-The interval between any t d well in advance. ' Others Stakeholders' Relationship September 2021 to answer sl ' the last Annual General
+Terms of Reference ee is in line with the regulatory ons which shall inter-alia inclu 1.
+1. resolving the grievances of the security holders of the listed entity including complaints related to transfer/ transmission of shares, non-receipt of annual report, non-receipt of declared dividends, issue of new/duplicate certificates, general meetings etc.; 2. review of measu ires taken for effe ective exercise of voting right ts by shareholders; 3. vice standards adopted by the Transfer Agent; the listed entity in respect o f various services being 4. listed entity for reducing the nnual reports/statutory notice 5.
+Any other function on as is mandate d by the Board from time to t time.
+Composition and e names of the [ etings held during Relationship Committee and their attendance at the attendance at the Na me Designation Category No. of meetings held during the tenure No. of meetings attended meetings held during Jaç gadish Rao Kote Chairman Non-Executive Independent Director 4 3 the year Ba hirji A. Ghorpade Member Executive Director / Managing Director 4 4 G. P. Kundargi Member Non-Executive Independent Director 4 4 Lat ha Pillai Member Non-Executive Independent Director 4 4 Н. L. Shah Member Non-Executive Director 4 4 The e Chairman of the Stakeholders' Re lationship Committee is an Ir ndependent Director.
+Meetings The Stakeholders' Relationship Committee met four times during the financial year, on 24 June 2021, 12 August 2021, 9 November 2021 and 9 February 2022.
+The interval between any two successive meetings did not exceed the stipulated time line.
+The meetings are scheduled well in advance.
+Others Jagadish Rao Kote, Chairman of the Stakeholders' Relationship Committee was present at the last Annual General Meeting of the Company held on 22 September 2021 to answer shareholder queries.